 Human Translation Services

-The term human translations highlight the fact that our translations are done by human beings instead of computers (a.k.a. machine translation).
+The term human translations highlights the fact that translation services are done by human beings instead of computers (e.g., machine translation).

 Subject Matter and Translation Context

-Only humans can precisely decide what the right context for a text is.
-Words change meaning depending on the context, and the choice of a translation will rely heavily on the context.
-Keeping humans in charge of the human translations' overall management will ensure the translated document mirrors the original document.
+Words change meaning depending on the context, and the choice of words in the target languages will rely on the context.
+Keeping humans in charge of the human translations’ overall management will ensure the translated document mirrors the original document.

 Slang, idiomatic expressions, localism, and technical domains are just a few other challenges to language translation automation.
 Language has some nuances that computers and artificial intelligence won’t be able to handle any time soon.

 There isn’t a single translation for a specific word.
 The best choice of which term will better convey the original meaning intended by the author will require a human being to make such a decision.
 Note that even professional translators will have different choices for words and style.

 Translation accuracy is not just a technical process.
 Professional human translation is also an art that cannot be learned without decades of work behind a monitor.
 Translations to be used in court, business presentations, or any application requiring accuracy should be restricted to human translators for decades, if not centuries, to come.

 Human Translation: the 7 Must-Haves